Disorderly Conduct

 - Timeline inconsistencies

-Many disorderly conduct allegations rely heavily on subjective police interpretations rather than objective evidence.
+Many disorderly conduct allegations rely heavily on subjective police observations rather than objective evidence.

 Defense strategies may involve: